SantiagoIsMyName/FlicksApp/README.md

 Describe any challenges encountered while building the app.

 Getting the "Flixster" logo to stick on the top was surprisingly difficult.
+My solution was to use a Frame and to mess around with the scaletype tools.
+Along the way, I had minor issues with getting the API key to work correctly.